Georgeh30/TO-DO-WITH-REACT-VITEJS/README.md

 ## Steps to install [Tailwind](https://tailwindcss.com/docs/guides/vite) with Vite:

 ### 1. Install Tailwind CSS.
-Install tailwindcss and its peer dependencies via npm, and then run the init command to generate both tailwind.config.cjs and postcss.config.cjs.
+Install tailwindcss and its peer dependencies via npm, and then run the init command to generate both `tailwind.config.cjs` and `postcss.config.cjs`.
     npm install -D tailwindcss postcss autoprefixer
     npx tailwindcss init -p
 ### 2. Configure your template paths.
 Add the paths to all of your template files in your `tailwind.config.cjs` file.